Concordium/concordium.github.io/source/mainnet/net/guides/shield-ccd-wallets.rst

                 #.
 Press the right button to navigate to the **Concordium** app, and then press both buttons to open the app.
 The Ledger says **Concordium is ready**.
 Wait for the message in the Desktop Wallet saying **Ledger Nano S is ready** and select **Submit**.

                 #.
+Press both buttons on the Ledger to confirm the decryption.

+                #.
 Review the transaction on the Ledger and verify that the information matches the **Transaction details** in the Desktop Wallet.
 Navigate to the right and verify the sender address is correct.
 Continue navigating to the right and verify that the amount and the recipient address are correct.

                 #.
 Press both buttons to sign the transaction.
 In the Desktop Wallet, you can see that the transfer has been submitted to the chain.
 Select **Finish**.
 When the transaction has been finalized, you can see the shielded balance on the account overview.